-Current accounts at banks are restricted as per the de-facto capital control imposed by Lebanese banks and do not earn interest.
+Current accounts at banks do not earn interest.
+Restricted balances in USD are placed with resident banks and thus are subject to the de-facto capital control imposed by Lebanese banks as described in Note 1.

-In view of the current situation of the country and the banks, management was not able to assess the expected credit losses on bank balances as at December 31, 2021.
+In view of the current situation of the country and the banks, management was not able to assess the expected credit losses on bank balances as at December 31, 2021 and 2020.